microsoftgraph/msgraph-sample-maui/tutorial/05-add-ms-graph.md

 ## Display the results

 Now you can replace the JSON dump with something to display the results in a user-friendly manner.
 Start by creating a [binding value converter](/xamarin/xamarin-forms/xaml/xaml-basics/data-binding-basics#binding-value-converters) to convert the [dateTimeTimeZone](/graph/api/resources/datetimetimezone?view=graph-rest-1.0) values returned by Microsoft Graph into the date and time formats the user expects.
-Right-click the **Models** folder in the **GraphTutorial** project and choose **Add**, then **Class...**.
-Name the class `GraphDateTimeTimeZoneConverter` and choose **Add**.
+Right-click the **Models** folder in the **GraphTutorial** project and select **Add**, then **Class...**.
+Name the class `GraphDateTimeTimeZoneConverter` and select **Add**.
 Replace the entire contents of the file with the following.

 ```cs
 using Microsoft.Graph;